uchicago-2023-capp30122/Pro-vision/readme.md

 ### Visual correlation between socioeconomic indicators and coverage

-Second, we sharpened the analysis by overlapping socioeconomic indicators to our maps, in order to capture patterns/visual correlations between the socioeconomic features odf certain areas and their degree of coverage.
+Second, we sharpened the analysis by overlapping socioeconomic indicators to our maps, in order to capture patterns/visual correlations between the socioeconomic features of certain areas and their degree of coverage.
 We selected the following indicators:
   - .
   -
   -